woocommerce/woocommerce/plugins/woocommerce-blocks/readme.txt

 - Feature: Added a cancel button to the product category block editor to discard unsaved changes.
 - Enhancement: Change the toggle for list type in Product Category List block to a button toggle component for clarity.
 - Build: Updated build process and plugin structure to follow modern best practices.
 Minimum PHP version bumped to 5.6.
+- Fix - Correctly hide products from grids when visibility is hidden.
+- Fix - Fix Featured Category block using radio buttons instead of checkboxes.
+- Fix - Use externals for frontend dependencies so they are shared between extensions and blocks.
+That saves 2.57MB on page weight.
+- Fix - Load frontend scripts dynamically only when the page contains a block that requires them.

 = 2.2.1 - 2019-07-04 =